marph91/jimmy/readme.md

 ## Supported Apps

+There are many more apps supported implicitly if they export text files to a folder.
+Just specify the folder and try the import (see [usage](#usage)).

 | App | Internal App Name | Export Instructions |
 | --- | --- | --- |
 | [clipto](https://clipto.pro/) | clipto | [mobile only](https://github.com/clipto-pro/Desktop/issues/21#issuecomment-537401330) |